cakephp/docs/en/development/debugging.rst

 When an error is raised, Debugger both outputs information to the page and makes an entry in the error.log file.
 The error report that is generated has both a stack trace and a code excerpt from where the error was raised.
-Click on the "Error" link type to reveal the stack trace, and on the "Code" link to reveal the error-causing lines.
+Click on the "Error" link to reveal the stack trace, and on the "Code" link to reveal the error-causing lines.